What’s the Best Appetite Stimulant for Weight Gain?

 The bottom line

-Appetite stimulant drugs are intended to increase appetite and promote weight gain in people who are unable to eat enough calories to maintain a healthy weight.
+Appetite stimulant drugs — sometimes referred to as weight gain pills — are intended to increase appetite and promote weight gain in people who are unable to eat enough calories to maintain a healthy weight.

 The most commonly prescribed appetite stimulants are megestrol acetate (Megace), oxandrolone (Oxandrin), dronabinol (Marinol), mirtazapine (Remeron), and cyproheptadine (Periactin), each varying in effectiveness and safety.